 Material and methods.
 All preliminary material, experiments conducted, their extent, conditions and course should be described in detail in this section.
 The section should consist of subunits describing equipment, methods, and procedures.
 It is necessary to provide readers with enough details of methods and equipment to enable the described procedure to be repeated.
 When methods are not original, adequate references are recommended.
 Statistical processing methods, including the software used, should also be listed in this section.

 Results and discussion.
 Results should be presented briefly in tables or figures.
-The author should confront partial results with data published by other authors, whose names and year of publication are to be cited by including them in the text directly (e.g. as published by Reicosky (2001); Galambošová and Rataj (2010) found…), or citing authors and years of publication in parentheses (Williams et al., 2012; Macák and Žitňák, 2010) separated by semicolons.
+The author should confront partial results with data published by other authors, whose names and year of publication are to be cited by including them in the text directly (e.g. as published by Reicosky (2001); Galambošová and Rataj (2010) found…) or citing authors and years of publication in parentheses (Williams et al., 2012; Macák & Žitňák, 2010) separated by semicolons.
 Provide enough data to give reasons for conclusions.
 The same information should not be given in different forms (tables, graphs, text).
 In the discussion, it is necessary to emphasise the importance of findings and to compare the information obtained with existing knowledge, if possible.
 Tables and figures should be marked understandably; photographs, graphs, diagrams, maps, etc. should have a legend.
 Using TM and ® with products is necessary.

-Equations are located in the middle of the line, comments and symbols at the beginning of the line.
-If the thesis includes more formulas, the number of the formula shall be in roundish brackets without spaces, located at the right end of the line.
+Equations, formulas.
+Equations are in the middle of the line, comments and symbols at the beginning of the line.
+If the paper includes more formulas, the number of the formula shall be in roundish brackets without spaces, located at the right end of the line.
 Please use italics for stating physical constants and mathematical variables.
 We use the International System of Units SI (ISO 80000-1 as a part of the ISO 80000 standard).
 When writing equations, we use equation editor (has to be installed).